 *My child wants a greater challenge; what "above and beyond" opportunities are there for motivated band students?

 Our bands are full of students who want to do "more"!
 Here are some ideas...

-- Students can learn all major scales and all minor scales before the end of middle school.
+Students can learn all major scales and all minor scales before the end of middle school.
 We will work on major scales in 6th, 7th and 8th grade and minor scales in 7th and 8th grade.
-But your child can learn these crucial skills at his or her own pace right now!
+Your child can learn these crucial skills at his or her own pace right now!
 When they accomplish these scales, there are plenty more to master.

-- Many students love to compose music.
+Many students love to compose music.
 There is free music notation software available for download.
-Just have your child ask Mr. Boal for the information.
+Just have your child ask Mr. Morgan for the information.

-- Jazz Band is our only audition group at Gateway Middle School.
-Self-motivated & committed 7th and 8th graders who play standard jazz instruments are invited to audition in September.
+Self-motivated & committed 7th and 8th graders are invited to participate in Jazz Band.

 Private music lessons are the single most impacting activity which can provide extra challenge and greatly enhance your child's band experience.